Micky261/3D-Model-Manager-Slim-Backend/README.md

 Please note that this app token is for your personal use (testing/development).
 Logging in with the API is not possible yet.<br />
 It works, because only read-only API endpoints are used.

+### MyMiniFactory
+Register an app on [MyMiniFactory](https://www.myminifactory.com/settings/developer/application).
+After the creation you can generate an API Key, which needs to be put into the `app-config.json` file.

+Logging in with the API is not possible yet.<br />
+It works, because only read-only API endpoints are used.

 ## Developer setup
 ### Dependencies
 Check out the repository and in the root directory install all dependencies with